Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Additional documentation

-For more extensive documentation on Azure Cognitive Services Text Analytics, see the [Text Analytics documentation][ta_product_documentation] on docs.microsoft.com.
+For more extensive documentation on Azure Cognitive Service for Language, see the [Language Service documentation][language_product_documentation] on docs.microsoft.com.

 ## Contributing